Welcome back to Wrong Side of the Mountain, my column about what makes life in Boone County good or bad depending on your perspective.

 I have said all along that our commission as a whole could benefit from someone in the banking industry, finance and/or accounting.
 If you don’t get that sentiment then I’m afraid you haven’t been paying attention.
 It isn’t a slight to educators, it’s an endorsement for diversity.

 With that said, Hendricks, Bratcher and Kuhn are ELECTED officials.
 We put them in office for a reason.
-Obviously, the county as a whole believe in their intent and abilities, which include negotiating a deal with their employer for a park that won’t leave the county fleeced and holding the bag.
+Obviously, the county as a whole believe in their intent and abilities which include negotiating a deal with their employer for a park that won’t leave the county fleeced and holding the bag.

-In 2012, the West Virginia Ethics Commission found in Advisory Opinion 2012-05 that, based on West Virginia Code 6B-2-5(j)(1)(A) that, “a county commissioner was prohibited from voting on matters related to a business by which he was employed and determined that his employment by a public agency constituted a financial interest, thus requiring recusal.”
+In 2012, the West Virginia Ethics Commission found in Advisory Opinion 2012-05 found that based on West Virginia Code 6B-2-5(j)(1)(A) that, “a county commissioner was prohibited from voting on matters related to a business by which he was employed and determined that his employment by a public agency constituted a financial interest, thus requiring recusal.”

-OK, that was pretty clear, right?
+Okay, that was pretty clear, right?
 Well, the following year, it stated in Advisory Opinion 2113-47 that it neglected to consider the definition of a “business” which does not include a government body and after the review, “the Commission now finds that the Ethics Act does NOT prohibit a public official from voting on a particular matter simply because his or her public employer has a financial interest therein.”

 So, just to be thorough and make absolutely sure that I’m not missing an advisory opinion or any related changes, I reached out to a West Virginia Ethics Commission attorney to make absolutely sure that I’m on point.
 I communicated our unique situation.

-Via an email response, I received this, in part from the attorney:
+Via an email response, I received this, in part from the attorney;

 “Pursuant to the Ethics Act and W. Va.
 Code § 61-10-15, a Code provision governing county officials, it is permissible for county commissioners to vote on the sale of county property to the public school system which employs them.”